Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Case Studies: Validation and Results

+The OPP problem~\textbf{P5} is then solved to obtain optimal set $\mathcal{{\m{Z}}}^{*}$ and compute the estimation error resulting from the optimal PMU placements.
+The estimation error that is based on the estimate of the GN algorithm is computed as $\eps := \tfrac{\norm{\hat{\m{x}}_0-\m{x}_0}_2}{\norm{\m{x}_0}_2}$, where $\m {x}_{o}$ is the actual state that we want to estimate and $\hat{\m {x}}_o$ is its estimate computed by solving the nonlinear least squares problem \textbf{P2} for the fixed PMU location $\mathcal{{\m{Z}}}^{*}$.
+This concludes the all the steps required to implement the OPP framework depicted in Fig.~\ref{frame:NDAE-OSP-Alg}.
+It is noteworthy to mention that~\textbf{P5} is classified as a convex integer program (IP) since the presumed initial state estimate $\hat{\m{x}}_0$ is fixed and binary vector $\m{\Gamma}$ is the optimization variable.

-\subsection{Simulating the discretized power system dynamics}
+\subsection{Simulating the Discretized Power System Dynamics}

-To assess the accuracy of the discretization methods presented, we first simulate the baseline system dynamics using MATLAB DAE solver $\mr{ode15i}$ under the perturbations mentioned above.
-Then we simulate the dynamics using the discretization methods developed from Section~\ref{sec:discretenonlinearmodel}.
-Finally, we calculate the root mean square error $(\mr{RSME})$ of the discretizations over time period $t$ which is calculated as $\mr{RSME} := \sqrt{\tfrac{\sum_{k=1}^{t} \m{e}_{k}^{2}}{t}}$ where $\m{e}_{k} := \abs{\m{\tilde{x}}_{k} - \m{x}_{k}}$ is the difference between the states of the two system representation with $\m{\tilde{x}}_{k}$ corresponding to the discretized system and $\m{x}_{k}$ to the system solved using $\mr{ode15i}$.
-The setting chosen for $\mr{ode15i}$ are: $(i)$ absolute tolerance as $1\times 10^{-05}$, $(ii)$ relative tolerance as $1\times 10^{-04}$ and $(iii)$ maximum step size equal to $0.001$.
-As for the Newton-Raphson algorithm we set: $(i)$ absolute tolerance on $\mathcal{L}_2$--norm of iteration convergence as $10^{-2}$ and $(ii)$ maximum iterations as $10$.
+To assess the accuracy of the discretization methods presented, we first simulate the baseline system dynamics using MATLAB DAE solver $\mr{ode15i}$ under the perturbations mentioned above (see, Step $1-3$).
+Then, we simulate the dynamics using the discretization methods developed in Section~\ref{sec:discretenonlinearmodel}.
+Finally, we calculate the root mean square error $(\mr{RMSE})$ for each discretization over time period $t$.
+This is calculated as $\mr{RMSE} := \sqrt{\tfrac{\sum_{k=1}^{t} \m{e}_{k}^{2}}{t}}$, where $\m{e}_{k} := \abs{\m{\tilde{x}}_{k} - \m{x}_{k}}$ is the difference between the states of the two system representations with $\m{\tilde{x}}_{k}$ corresponding to the discretized system and $\m{x}_{k}$ to the system solved using $\mr{ode15i}$.
+The setting chosen for $\mr{ode15i}$ are: $(i)$ absolute tolerance as $1\times 10^{-05}$, $(ii)$ relative tolerance as $1\times 10^{-04}$ and $(iii)$ maximum step-size equal to $0.001$.
+As for the Newton-Raphson algorithm, we set: $(i)$ absolute tolerance on $\mathcal{L}_2$--norm of iteration convergence as $10^{-2}$ and $(ii)$ maximum iterations as $10$.
 The results are summarized in Tab.~\ref{tab:ODE_disc}.
-It can be seen that for each of the three methods and under different load perturbations, the BDF discretization method outperforms BE and TI methods by having the lowest $\mr{RSME}$ values for the state estimates.
-The BDF discretization order chosen for the simulations is $k_g=3$.
-Also, under increased load/renewable perturbations the systems results in larger a $\mr{RSME}$ value on the state trajectories, this is expected since the perturbations induce transient conditions within the system---that exhibit stiff nonlinearities and might render the system unstable.
+It can be seen that for each of the three methods and under different load perturbations, the BDF discretization method outperforms BE and TI methods by having the lowest $\mr{RMSE}$ values.
+We note here that the BDF discretization order chosen for the simulations is $k_g=3$.
+Also, under increased load/renewable uncertainty the systems results in a larger $\mr{RMSE}$ value on the state trajectories.
+This increase is expected since the perturbations induce transient conditions within the system.
+Such transients exhibit stiff nonlinearities and might render the system unstable.